maxim-klenov/vite-portfolio/.github/SECURITY.md

 ### Reporting a Vulnerability

-If you discover a security vulnerability, please send an email to maxklenow@gmail.com.
+If you discover a security vulnerability, please send that to [me in telegram](https://t.me/tgxzz)

 We encourage responsible disclosure of vulnerabilities.
 If possible: provide steps to reproduce the issue.